aglavic/genx/genx/README.txt

    based on the base class which allows more flexibility in model modification and improves general maintainability.
  * Add code signature to Mac OS distribution to remove need for user to ignore security warnings on installation/run.
    (Thanks to the international scattering alliance for support in creating the certificate.)
+ * Change parameteriazation of interdiff model to use sigma+sigmar instead of sigmai+sigmar to make it equivalent to reflectivity models that only use sigma = sqrt(sigmai**2+sigmar**2).
+To fit sigmai one should create a user parameter or set proper limits in sigma+sigmar fit.

 Changes 3.6.28
 ==============